A restless time-fractional multiclass queue

 {\bf Structure of the article:} In Sections \ref{subsec:bg} and \ref{subsec:tc} below one can find the necessary background on Mittag-Leffler random variables, FPPs and their time-change representations with inverse stable subordinators.
 For a more detailed literature see \cite{GorenfloKilbasMainardiRogosin2014}, and for a recent survey see \cite{VanMieghem2020ML}.
 In Section \ref{subsec:model} the restless fractional multiclass queue is introduced.
 Section \ref{sec:results} presents our results for the model, separated into the results for the multivariate arrivals process and the ones for the queueing system itself.
 The proofs for the thinned FPP are in Section \ref{sec:thinproof} while the proofs for the queue itself can be found in Section \ref{sec:qproofs}.
 Finally, in Section \ref{sec:doubleauction} there is an example that applies the results of the article in a queue with a continuum of classes.

 {\bf Acknowledgments:} NG and VV acknowledge the support of the Dr Perry James (Jim) Browne Research Center at the Department of Mathematics, University of Sussex.
+NG acknowledges financial support provided by Sapienza University of Rome through the program Professori Visitatori 2025.

-ES was partially supported by the National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.1, Call for tender No. 104 published on 2.2.2022 by the Italian Ministry of University and Research (MUR), funded by the European Union – NextGenerationEU– Project Title “Non–Markovian Dynamics and Non-local Equations” – 202277N5H9 - CUP: D53D23005670006 - Grant Assignment Decree No. 973 adopted on June 30, 2023, by the Italian Ministry of University and Research (MUR) and by the project ``Approximation of stochastic processes by means of sums of random telegraph processes" funded by Sapienza University of Rome.
+ES was partially supported by the National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.1, Call for tender No. 104 published on 2.2.2022 by the Italian Ministry of University and Research (MUR), funded by the European Union – NextGenerationEU– Project Title “Non–Markovian Dynamics and Non-local Equations” – 202277N5H9 - CUP: D53D23005670006 - Grant Assignment Decree No. 973 adopted on June 30, 2023, by the Italian Ministry of University and Research (MUR).
+ES also acknowledges financial support provided by Sapienza University of Rome 000317 24 RICERCA UNIV 2023 PROG MEDI SCALAS - RICERCA ATENEO 2023 - SCALAS PROGETTI MEDI.
+The title of the project is ``Approximation of stochastic processes by means of sums of random telegraph processes”.

+The authors would like to thank the anonymous referees for their comments and suggestions.
 NG would also like to thank Giacomo Ascione for discussions on fractional queueing systems and for early access to the preprint \cite{AscioneCaputo}.